 Important public policies support the extension of qualified immunity to local governments.
 First, as recognized by the doctrine of separation of powers, some governmental decisions should be at least presumptively insulated from judicial review.
 Chief Justice Marshall wrote in Marbury v.
 Madison, 1 Cranch 137, 170 (1803), that "[t]he province of the court is . . . not to inquire how the executive or executive officers, perform duties in which they have a discretion."
 Marshall stressed the caution with which courts must approach "[q]uestions, in their nature political, or which are, by the constitution and laws, submitted to the executive."
 The allocation of public resources and the operational policies of the government itself are activities that lie peculiarly within the competence of executive and legislative bodies.
-When charting those policies, a local official should not have to gauge his employer's possible liability under § 1983 if he incorrectly -- though reasonably and in good faith -- forecasts the course of constitutional law.
+When charting those policies, a local official should not have to gauge his employer's possible liability under § 1983 if he incorrectly though reasonably and in good faith-forecasts the course of constitutional law.
 Excessive judicial intrusion into such decisions can only distort municipal decisionmaking and discredit the courts.
 Qualified immunity would provide presumptive protection for discretionary acts, while still leaving the municipality liable for bad faith or unreasonable constitutional deprivations.

-Because today's decision will inject constant consideration

-of § 1983 liability into local decisionmaking, it may well affect adversely the independence of local governments and their ability to respond to the needs of their communities.
+Because today's decision will inject constant consideration of § 1983 liability into local decisionmaking, it may restrict the independence of local governments and their ability to respond to the needs of their communities.
 Only this Term, we noted that the "point" of immunity under § 1983 "is to forestall an atmosphere of intimidation that would conflict with [officials'] resolve to perform their designated functions in a principled fashion."
 Ferri v.
+Ackerman, - U. S. -,

-Ackerman, U.S. \\\\, (No. 78-5981, slip op., at 10).
+- (1980) (No. 78-5981, slip op., at 10).

-The Court now argues that local officials might modify their actions unduly if they had faced personal liability under § 1983, but that they are unlikely to do so when the locality itself will be held liable.
+The Court now argues that local officials might modify their actions unduly if they face personal liability under § 1983, but that they are unlikely to do so when the locality itself will be held liable.
 Ante, at 32-33.
 This contention denigrates the sense of responsibility of municipal officers, and misunderstands the political process.
 Responsible local officials will be concerned about potential judgments against their municipalities for alleged constitutional torts.
 Moreover, they will be accountable within the political system for subjecting the municipality to adverse judgments.
 If officials must look over their shoulders at strict municipal liability for unknowable constitutional deprivations, the resulting degree of governmental paralysis will be little different from that caused by fear of personal liability.
 Cf. Wood v.
-Strickland, supra, at 319-320; Scheuer v.
-Rhodes, supra, at 242.
-8/ standard incorporates the idea that liability should not attach unless there was notice that a constitutional right was at risk.
-This idea applies alike to governmental entities and individual officials.
-Constitutional law is what the courts say it is, and -- as reflected by today's decision and its precursor, Monell -- even the most prescient lawyer would hesitate to give a firm opinion on matters not plainly settled.
-Municipalities, often acting in the utmost good faith, may not know or anticipate when their action or inaction will be deemed a constitutional violation.
+Strickland, 420 U. S., at 319-320; Scheuer v.
+Rhodes, 416 U. S., at 242.°

 In addition, basic fairness requires a qualified immunity for municipalities.
-The good faith defense recognized under § 1983 imposes liability only when officials acted with malicious intent or when they "knew or should have known that their conduct violated the constitutional norm."
+The good-faith defense recognized under § 1983 authorizes liability only when officials acted with malicious intent or when they "knew or should have known that their conduct violated the constitutional norm."
 Procunier v.
-Navarette, supra, at 562.
-The
+Navarette, 434 U. S., at 562.
+The standard incorporates the